 Staff will regularly check in with parents/guardians about their child's engagement, interest, and progress in the program through verbal or written communication.
-Staff will work to support each child in developing their abilities, talents, skills and academic work.
+Staff will work to support each child in developing their abilities, talents, skills, and academic work.

-ARC uses two forms of written documentation to communicate with parents/guardians and/or guardians:
+ARC uses two forms of written documentation to communicate with parents:

-- 1. Occurrence Form.
-Used to communicate any injuries or concerning behaviors that create an unsafe environment. - 2.
-Behavior Notification.
-Used to indicate serious/inappropriate behaviors.
+- 1. Occurrence Form: Used to communicate any injuries or concerning behaviors that create an unsafe environment. - 2.
+Behavior Notification: Used to indicate serious/inappropriate behaviors.